Badlands National Park Photography Workshop

 Meals and dining

 Wall, SD is a small gateway town with limited evening dining options and a local coffee shop that offers light breakfast fare.
-We recommend bringing some snacks or breakfast items, especially if you have dietary preferences.
-You'll have access to a small grocery store in town for basic provisions.
+We recommend bringing snacks or breakfast items, especially if you have dietary preferences.
+A small grocery store in town provides basic provisions.

 What to expect

-- Midday: Midday is spent indoors for rest, image review, and post-processing help.
-This time can be used to review recent work or work through processing questions.
-Bring a laptop if you'd like to work on your own images.
+- Midday: Midday is spent indoors for rest, image review, and post-processing guidance.
+This time allows you to recover between field sessions, review recent work, and refine processing techniques.
+Bring a laptop if you'd like to work on your own images or receive feedback.

 Registration